MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 2. It is possible to configure the **Scope** of the detection and to customize the Governance actions to be taken when an alert is triggered.
 For more information about how Cloud App Security identifies Ransomware, see [Protecting your organization from ransomware](use-case-ransomware.md).

 > [!NOTE]
-> This applies to Office 365, G Suite, Box, and Dropbox.
+> This applies to Microsoft 365, G Suite, Box, and Dropbox.

 ## Detect malware in the cloud